 - VCE, at a minimum, reviews and sets customer rates on an annual basis as outlined in VCE's cost recovery rate policy.
 VCE's rate adjustment policy is used for within-year rate adjustments for significant cost impacts. - VCE requires a minimum 5% net margin (less principal debt payments) before consideration of providing dividends to VCE customers.
-Customer dividends are provided in the form of bill credits. - Annually based on the audited financial statements: - Calculate the Net margin less principal debt payments - If Net margin < 5% no customer dividends and Board determine allocation of net margin to Cash reserves and & Local Program reserves - If Net margin > 5% Board determine allocation of any surplus (over 5%) to Cash reserves, Local Program reserves and Customer Dividends - Guidelines of Allocation of Net Margin - Net Margin <= 5% - Up to 95% to Cash Reserves (Until 180-days of operational cash reserves met) - At least 5% to Local Program Reserves - Net Margin > 5% - Follow guidelines for Net Margin up to 5% - Net margin in excess of 5%:

-- At least 50% to Operational Cash Reserves until 180 days cash reserves are met (Rating agency minimum requirements) - At least 25% to Rate Stabilization Reserves until 60 days cash reserves are met - Discretionary Board Allocations (above 75% until the minimum cash reserve targets are met) - Remaining excess allocated between additional cash reserves, customer dividends, and Local Programs Reserve at the discretion of the Board annually - Board approves allocation of Net Margin on or around the April Board meeting - Any customer dividends will appear as bill credits in the form of a future rate discount.
+Customer dividends are provided in the form of bill credits. - Annually based on the audited financial statements: - Calculate the Net margin less principal debt payments. - If Net margin < 5% no customer dividends and Board determines allocation of net margin to Cash reserves and & Local Program reserves. - If Net margin > 5% Board determine allocation of any surplus (over 5%) to Cash reserves, Local Program reserves and Customer Dividends. - Guidelines of Allocation of Net Margin - Net Margin <= 5% - Up to 95% to Cash Reserves (Until 180-days of operational cash reserves met). - At least 5% to Local Program Reserves. - Net Margin > 5% - Follow guidelines for Net Margin up to 5%. - Net margin in excess of 5%: - At least 50% to Operational Cash Reserves until 180 days cash reserve target is met (Rating agency minimum requirements). - At least 25% to Rate Stabilization Reserves until 60 days cash reserve target is met. - Discretionary Board Allocations (above 75% until the minimum cash reserve targets are met).
+Remaining excess allocated between additional cash reserves, customer dividends, and Local Programs Reserve at the discretion of the Board annually.